anamay9694/Data-Placement-using-local-search/README.md

 6. The descption of the problem is presented in: desc.txt
 7. The application of the problem is presented in: application.txt
 8. A test input file is presented in :input.txt
+9. A description of the output is presented in :desc_output.txt